 Legal Research Training

-In our Legal Research Training, the aim is to develop students’ understanding of research process helping them become an independent researcher.
+The aim is to develop your understanding of research process helping you become an independent researcher.
 Legal Research Training is taught by weekly seminars covering the following topics:

 • Research philosophies